-Maple-Pecan Crusted Chicken Salad is a flavor-packed salad topped with crispy chicken, chopped apples, dried cranberries, feta cheese, and sliced green onions.
-Filling and fabulous!
+Maple-Pecan Crusted Chicken Salad is a flavor-packed salad that’s fresh, filling and fabulous!

 Happy Monday everyone, I hope you had a lovely weekend!

-For once the weather totally cooperated around here, setting the perfect stage for a good ol’ fashioned baby shower and Father’s Day BBQ.
-Saturday morning my friends and family assembled from near and far to help celebrate the little man’s arrival in just 6 weeks (hopefully no more, no less!)
+For once the weather totally cooperated around here, setting the perfect stage for a good old fashioned baby shower and Father’s Day BBQ.
+Saturday morning my friends and family assembled from near and far to help celebrate the little man’s arrival in just 6 weeks.
 Umm, can you say brunette power?
 BaHA!

 I was so happy that Ben’s Mom and Dad were able to come to town to join the fun, and especially thankful for two of my besties for putting on such a wonderful shower.
 It was so great to catch up with all my girls.

-These two were the matrons of honor at Ben’s and my wedding, so it only seemed fitting that they’d throw us a baby shower.
+These two were the matrons of honor at Ben’s and my wedding, so it was fitting that they’d throw us a baby shower.
 You know you’re close when you can pick and poke at each other for no apparent reason!

 Most of the girls at the shower have little ones of their own, so it was awesome to stock up on Mom-approved essentials.
 Can’t deny the squealing power of adorable baby clothes though.